nathmanish/Seek-Test/README.md

 * Implement the My Jobs API to fetch the user applied jobs.
 * Backend work needs to done for Changing the password, User profile, and Forgot Password.
 * More fields can be added in job details
+* Add test Junit and UI test cases for all the testable classes.
+Need to debug why mockito is not able to call method on Mocked object.